meganz/mpenc_doc/source/future-work.rst

 them to be less-critical security properties, and wanted to focus on making our implementation work reliably enough to start testing.
-However, we recognise their importance at providing end-to-end guarantees; none of them are expected to be hard to achieve, and rough solutions have already been sketched out.
+However, we recognise their importance at providing end-to-end guarantees; none of them are expected to be hard to achieve, and solution outlines have already been sketched out.

 Error and abort messages
-  We must add the ability to abort a membership change, either manually or automatically after a timeout.
+  We should add the ability to abort a membership change, either manually or automatically after a timeout.
 Currently if someone disconnects, others will be left waiting until they themselves leave the channel.
 This must be done via an explicit "abort" packet that gets handled by the concurrency resolver,